minte9/algorithms-pages/main/divide_conquer/readme.md

 > We repeatedly determining `which half` of the list the item is in. p93

 ### Quicksort
-> Uses a divide-concuer technique called `partitioning` p96
+> Uses a divide-conquer technique called `partitioning` p96

 ### Merge Sort
 > Each recusive call `divides` the unsorted list into halves. p104